turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-policy-pack/index.md

 ## Step 3: Find your bucket

 Search for your bucket by typing its name into the search field.
-It should be in the `Skipped` state, because Guardrails has not been configured to check bucket versioning yet.
+It should be in the `Skipped` state, because Guardrails has not been configured to check bucket versioning.

 <p><img alt="aws-search-bucket-versioning" src="/images/docs/guardrails/getting-started/getting-started-aws/enable-policy-pack/search-filtered-versioning-controls.png"/></p>